ram0973/wsl2setup/README.md

 ```

 ## Get systemd functional in WSL2.
 Ubuntu 20.04 tested only.
-In previuous versions daemonize stays at another path, please check yours.
+In previous versions daemonize stays at another path, please check yours.
 Thanks to [this tutorial](https://hoverbear.org/blog/getting-the-most-out-of-wsl/)

 ```bash